theopensystemslab/digital-planning-data-schemas/README.md

 ```

 ## Developing
-The JSON schema is defined using TypeScript interfaces and then generated using the `ts-json-schema-generator` library.
+The JSON Schema is defined using TypeScript interfaces and then generated using the `ts-json-schema-generator` library.

 To make changes, update `/types` and then run `pnpm build` to automatically generate the output JSON file under `/schema`.